ikhanhdoit/cloud_engineer/README.md

     - Because containers are stateless and ephemeral, databases should not generally be used in this way.
     - Had to learn Kubernetes, minikube, and how to create yaml files to deploy the deployments and services for the pods.
     - 'kubectl get pods', 'kubectl get deployments', 'kubectl get services', 'kubectl get nodes', 'minikube status', and 'kubectl describe [resource]' were all very important/basic commands.
+    - Minikube dashboard is not working at the moment.